andrastantos/anachron/docs/cpu/introduction.rst

 *Methodology for Espresso:*

 I've used my port of GCC and NewLib to the platform.
-I ran the test under RTL simulation, where I simulated 128kB of DRAM with the system.
+I ran the test on an FPGA platform, with 100 iterations.
 I captured run-time using performance counters, counting up the number of simulated clock-cycles the execution takes.
-Needless to say, such a run takes forever, so I've only ran one iteration.
-That is against the official rules, but since the setup is perfectly deterministic, I don't see how it should matter.
 DRAM refresh was active during the simulation, but no other disturbance was simulated.
-The code executed in SCHEDULER mode, again, not that it matters.
-Being a simulation, the results needed to be scaled to an arbitrarily chosen clock rate (6MHz in this case).
-This clock rate would be easily achievable in real HW though, even with very slow (and cheap) DRAM.
+The code executed in TASK mode, again, not that it matters.
+Since the results are reported in clock cycles, they need to be scaled to a chosen clock rate (6MHz in this case).
+This clock rate I chose to match that of the 80286, but it would be easily achievable in real HW, even with very slow (and cheap) DRAM.

-Yup, that was too good to be true.
-The perf counters actually overflow during the test.
-So, instead of the test taking ~370,000 cycles, it takes 422721 - 53878 + 2**20 = 1417419 cycles.
-The above numbers are corrected to these new results.

 *Observations*: